 Held in the spectacular setting of Saruhan, a 13th century Seljuk Caravanserai (motel for camel trains), this Semâ (Whirling Ceremony) is the inspiration of Mevlânâ Celâleddin–i RumÎ (1207 – 1273) as well as being part of Turkish custom, history, beliefs and culture.

 The return from this spiritual journey is as a man who has reached maturity and a greater perfection; to love and to be of service to the whole creation, to all creatures without discriminating in regard to belief, class, or race.

-The clothing has special significance: the tall hat represents the ego’s tombstone, the skirt the ego’s shroud, the color white the spiritual birth into the truth.
-The removal of the black cloak initiates the journeys and advances towards spiritual maturity through the stages of the Semâ.
-At the onset of each stage, holding arms crosswise represents number one, and testifies to God's unity.
-Whirling with arms are open, the right hand directed to the sky ready to receive God's beneficence, gazing at the left hand turned toward the earth, turning from right to left so pivoting around the heart, is a way to embrace all of humankind and all creation with affection and love, thereby to convey God’s spiritual gift to people over whom God looks with a Divine watchfulness.
+• Gazing at the left hand turned toward the earth, turning from right to left and pivoting around the heart, is a way to embrace all of humankind and all creation with affection and love, thereby conveying God’s spiritual gift to people over whom God looks with a Divine watchfulness.

 Because the performance is held in respectful silence, children under 7 years and the taking of photographs during the performance are not permitted.

 Visitors to the performance often feel a great sense of relaxation upon their return.

 The Semâ consists of several parts with different meanings.

 Part 1: This starts with a eulogy to the Prophet and all Prophets before him, who represent love; to praise them is to praise God who created all of them.

 Part 2: The eulogy is followed by a drum sound symbolising the Divine order of the Creator.